Irvine, North Ayrshire: Irvine Harbour

 The harbour for Irvine has a long history and once was one of the most prominent ports in Scotland after Glasgow.
 Across from the main harbour itself there was a terminal for the ICI-Nobel Explosives plant on the River Garnock.
 Much of the harbour went into decline in the 19th century when Glasgow, Greenock and Port Glasgow achieved higher prominence as sea ports.
 Despite this, there was still commercial sea traffic, though the harbour went into further decline in the 20th century.
 The main shipping in the 20th century was light coastal traffic and vessels destined for the Nobel Explosives facility.
 This facility had its own quay, which, although now disused, is still visible from Irvine Harbour.
 A shipyard on the River Irvine, the Ayrshire Dockyard Company, remained active until after World War II, though its last ship was built just prior to the war.
 Afterwards it was involved in refitting ships and also in the manufacture of fittings for other vessels including the Cunard liner Queen Elizabeth 2.
 Irvine Harbour is now officially closed as a commercial port and houses a small number of privately owned pleasure craft.
 It is also home to part of the Scottish Maritime Museum with numerous vessels on display, including the 'Spartan', one of the last surviving Clyde puffers.

 Irvine Harbour is home to a unique and distinctive building which marked the tide level.
 It was built in 1906 and devised by Martin Boyd, the harbourmaster at that time.
 The Automatic tide signalling apparatus indicated the tide's state in two ways depending on the time of day.
 During daylight, the level was marked with a ball and pulley system attached to the mast.
 At night, a number of lamps marked the tidal level.
 Unfortunately the building fell into some disrepair and the mast partially dismantled.
 In 2013 an initiative by Coastwatch Scotland, a Voluntary Coastal Monitoring and Safety organisation, got underway in an attempt to turn the building into a watch tower for the benefit of the people of Irvine and visitors.
 In November 2016 the first stage was completed with an overall roof installed, new windows, a new door, the building re-painted and a radio aerial installed.

 The harbour and surrounding area became an area heavily blighted by industrial waste even long after some of the industries were gone.
 There was a waste bing known by the locals as 'The Blue Billy' due to the colour of the waste there.
 During World War II a Royal Observer Corps watchtower was sited here giving a wide overall view of the Firth of Clyde.
 It is also credited with the first visual sighting of Rudolf Hess's Messerschmitt Bf 110 in 1941.
+The Annual Report of the Fishery Board for 1913 provides an insight into fishing from Irvine in the Firth of Clyde at that time.
+They caught herrings, mackerel, codlings and flounders.